grafana/asserts-aws-lambda-layer-js/README.md

 # Exported Metrics

-The following metrics are exported by this SDK
+The following metrics are exported by this layer

 |Metric Name|Metric Type|Description|
 |-----------|------|-----|